dlotterman/metal_code_snippets/virtual_appliance_host/no_code_with_guardrails/README.md

 - Mounts largest non-HDD disk to `/mnt/util/`
 - Network Management and pre-plumbing
     - Maintains the Equinix Metal bond
-    - DHCP in guest network
+    - DHCP + NAT in guest network
     - IP Configuration dynamic based on hostname, e.g a host launched as bn-am-22 will use `22` as it's inside IP for all networks
     - Forward DNS in guest network (via hijack of libvirt's dnsmasq)
     - Reverse DNS in guest network (via hijack of libvirt's dnsmasq)